Mohan8877/Webot/scripts/flask_backend/README.md

 # Webot - Flask Backend

-A Flask-based backend that powers the Website-to-Chatbot Converter using RAG (Retrieval-Augmented Generation) with Google Gemini AI.
+A Flask-based backend that powers the webot Converter using RAG (Retrieval-Augmented Generation) with Google Gemini AI.

 ## Features